JNamasaki/Desafio_Elogroup_RPA/README.md

     como estruturas de repetição e condicionais assim como logica de programação e tecnicas de estruturação de codigo para manter um codigo limpo e bem estruturado.

-    Technical Challenge EloGroup
-    Goal: Update the status of requests in a delivery sistem with RPA techniques

-    Technologies and Pratices:
-    The structure was elaborated with Uipath, software of automatization os sistems.
-     The techniques used was skills learned in basic developed class like  repeating and conditional structures and coding logic and clean code tecniques to keep a clean code and well structured.